 The mining costs used were varied by bench.
-An incremental cost of US\$0.010 was added for each six-meter bench below the 145-meter elevation.
+An incremental cost of US\$0.012 was added for each six-meter bench below the 145-meter elevation.
 This represents the incremental increase in cost of haulage for both waste and ore for each bench that is to be mined below the 145-meter elevation.
 The incremental cost was determined based on truck operating costs, truck cycle time to haul and return through a six-meter gain in elevation, and truck capacity.
-The reference mining cost of US\$1.65 was determined using first principles from previous studies.
-The overall mining cost (reference plus incremental) is US\$1.95.
+The reference mining cost of US\$1.99 was determined using first principles from previous studies.
+The overall mining cost (reference plus incremental) is US\$2.35 per tonne.